mroberts1/BOOTSTRA.386/manual/index.md

 We like the technology, it is genuinely something new.
 But we built it, it's our natural proclivity.
 The other people at the office, not so much.
 How much of a problem this is I'm about to find out.

----
+I load up Potemkin and introduce the executives to the facet way of viewing the world.
+I show how you can glide smoothly around metaphors with the F keys and how it's like having a dozen computers in one.

+After I was done with my breathless presentation, a VP named McBride gets out a notebook.

+"Alright Mr. Gaoler [My last name]."
+McBride sits back in his leather chair, "we expected you to give a compelling presentation and you delivered.
+However, we have to actually use the thing."

+McBride puts his bifocals on as he looks at the notebook, "Task 1: I have to print a pie chart"

+I start talking trying to describe.

+McBride holds up his hand, "Now Mr. Gaoler!
+You will not be there for every user.
+If I cannot figure this out myself, then the product is no good."

+I see McBridge move the mouse pointer around the screen and talk to his colleague Sheryl, "Do you know where the pie chart button is?"

+Sheryl looks over his shoulder, "maybe you need to press those F keys".
+I watch as McBride cycles through the F keys.
+He doesn't know the metaphores.
+"It's the aggregate button, the big A" I keep thinking, "In the Print facet."

+After 5 minutes he and Sheryl whisper to each other and look back from the screen.

-"Look, I'm doing the same thing I usually do, just now with cartoon symbols"  McBride says.
-"I had no idea how to build a pie graph in Lotus 123 and having a bunch of words splattered on the screen with drawings isn't clearing things up."
+"Look, I feel like doing the same thing I usually do, just now with cartoon symbols"  McBride says.
+"I have no idea how to build a pie graph in Lotus 123 and having a bunch of words splattered on the screen with drawings isn't clearing things up."

+Sheryl interjects, "I'm sure these features are very powerful but tools I cannot use are effectively useless."

+McBride removes the floppy disk from the computer and has it in his hand, labeled "Sparkle" with today's date.
+He glances at it and then looks at me.

 "I am losing faith that these are products we should be building" McBride raises his eyebrows as he shakes his head.

-"I heard Lisa sales are terrible" Sheryl responds.
+"I hear Lisa sales are terrible" Sheryl responds, "Maybe all we need is an easier to use DOS"

+"Yes, that might be fine.
+Something that's a little less technical looking.
+Why didn't you make that instead" McBride sighs in dissappointment.

+"Make that instead?
+That's like a week of work" I think.
+"If I had made that they woud have asked for this.
+There's no win here."

 I focus my eyes on an existential plane, feeling myself astral project, like I'm leaving the my corpial form.
-This is become a memory before an experience.
+This has become a memory before an experience.
 My lips start moving, words start coming out but I have no recollection of the thoughts being generated: "Pretend you sleep for 20 years and wake up.
 You walk into the office of the 21st century.
 Everyone is using a computer.
 Are they manipulating things on the screen or using a command line?"

 And then, I commit a heresy.

 "If everyone is to have a computer, are there more people or companies?
 What will the demands be for a $500,000 FNC 7000-DS series minicomputer be in the year 2000 in a world of $500 micros?"

 I swear someone scoffed at me and to this day I'll never know who.
+Imagining a future without every office having a Minicomputer room was just unthinkable to corporate.

+McBride whispers with Sheryl a bit more.
+I hear them say something like "it's not costing us mach." and "the payoff might be huge".
+McBride shrugs and turns to me sternly

-McBride stares at me aggressively, "You will be back here in 28 days.
+He stares at me aggressively, "You will be back here in 28 days.
 You will come with something better.
 Have a good day."

 The meeting was over.
 28 days is brutal.

-I should probably use that health insurance while I still have it.
+I should probably go use that health insurance while I still have it.

 # Retry?